-Meg Gorvine, PhD, CHES, E-RYT most recently completed a predoctoral fellowship with UAMS’ NIDA T32 training program in Translational Addiction Science, and now serves as a postdoctoral researcher for S-PAC.
-Her research centers on stress, integrative health, recovery science, and resilience particularly among the underserved, including women re-entering the community from incarceration.
-Dr. Gorvine is currently exploring research in the areas of stress and resilience training in correctional settings in Arkansas.
+Meg Gorvine, Ph.D., CHES, completed a predoctoral fellowship with UAMS’ NIDA T32 training program in Translational Addiction Science, and served as a postdoctoral researcher for the Southern Public Health and Criminal Justice Research Center (S-PAC).
+Dr. Gorvine has joined the College of Public Health’s research faculty in the Department of Health Behavior and Health Education and continues to collaborate with S-PAC.
+Her research centers on stress, integrative health, recovery science, and resilience.
+Dr. Gorvine is currently exploring research in the areas of stress and resilience training for correctional officers in jail settings in Arkansas.

 Dr. George Pro is a health services researcher in the Department of Health Behavior and Health Education.
 Broadly, his interests include behavioral health, health disparities, applied quantitative methods, and treatment for substance use disorders including medication assistance for opioid use disorders.
 He received his PhD in Community and Behavioral Health from the University of Iowa College of Public Health, and completed his postdoctoral training with the Center for Health Equity Research at Northern Arizona University.
 He is currently involved in research projects addressing relationships between prison-based COVID-19 outbreaks and community spread, and developing innovative ways to strengthen health data systems to improve healthcare use among recently incarcerated individuals.